hlenganeindustries-alt/Futures-backtesting/README.md

 Which is 9:30 ET or 15:30 SAST.
 My trading approach is based heavely around exploiting the trading volume at the start of NY  market open. and one of those strategies is the mean reversion strategy . at the start of the session ,i antisipate it to return to its opening price at 9:30(ET).

-i use this sytem that i built to help me back test this strategy
+i use this sytem  to help me back test this strategy

 The system:
 - Downloads intraday futures data